-I can’t wait to show you how I made this DIY fabric floral garland from inexpensive linen samples.
-It adds the perfect rustic touch to our farmhouse style nursery.
+I can’t wait to show you how I made this DIY fabric flowers no sew garland from inexpensive linen samples.
+It adds the perfect rustic touch to our farmhouse-style nursery.

-Since I can’t sew, I had to think outside the box for this month’s challenge.
-If you remember, we are full swing into nursery renovations.
 I knew I wanted to make something that would fit right into our farmhouse nursery design plan.
-Because I have preggo brain and can literally only focus on the nursery 99% of the time.
+Because I have a preggo brain and can literally only focus on the nursery 99% of the time.
 It’s a serious problem.

 Even though next to nothing has been done for her nursery as of late, I’m still dreaming of exactly how I want the shelves in her room to look.
 I’ve picked up a few little decor items here and there to decorate the shelves (read: Hobby Lobby and Michaels for the win!).

 Since I haven’t completely figured out exactly how to style them (you know, since they’re not cut/stained/painted/hung), I thought I could somehow incorporate fabric for a fun design element on the shelves.

 That’s when I thought of a fabric floral garland that could sit on a shelf, weaving in and out of various rustic objects.

 Solution?
 Sample sizes.
 I chose to go with linen fabric for all of the flowers because I love the texture of linen and thought it would look more rustic than standard cotton.

 This post contains affiliate links.
 Please click here to read my disclosure policy.

 Step 1.
 Grab Linen Samples for DIY Fabric Flowers